matvign/batchrenamer/documentation.md

 extension:  change extension of file
 regex:      use regex to replace
 quiet:      suppress output. only shows what will be renamed and prompt
-verbose:    show what args were invoked
+verbose:    show what args were invoked and prompts for every file rename
 version:    show version